Martin Kok: Early life

-He grew up in Volendam and as a teenager sold eels along with his father and brother, dressed in traditional Volendammer garb of red shirt, baggy black pants, and clogs.
-He didn't enjoy it, but started selling eels in bars frequented by criminals and then moved into cocaine dealing.
+He grew up in Volendam and as a teenager sold eels along with his father and brother, dressed in traditional Volendammer dracht of red shirt, baggy black pants, and clogs.
+He did not enjoy it, but started selling eels in bars frequented by criminals and then moved into cocaine dealing.
 He was nicknamed "the Stutterer" due to a speech disorder.

 Criminal career

-In 1988 he shot at and missed a former schoolmate who had cut into his business.
+In 1988 he shot at, and missed, a former schoolmate who had cut into his business.
 Several months later he fought with a rival, hitting him with a barstool.
 The rival died of his injuries the following day and Kok was sentenced to five years in prison.
-During this imprisonment he befriended Willem Holleeder, who was in prison for the kidnapping of Freddy Heineken.
+During this imprisonment he befriended Dutch major criminal Willem Holleeder, who was in prison for the kidnapping of Freddy Heineken.
 He also befriended Cor van Hout, an accomplice of Holleeder in the kidnapping.

 On release from prison he murdered the boyfriend of a former partner.
 He also expanded his business into prostitution.

 Blogging

 He started a crime blog called "Vlinderscrime" (vlinder being the Dutch word for "butterfly") in February 2015.
 He had many contacts in the criminal world, both in and outside of jail.
-He reported on criminals from many backgrounds, often giving full names, instead of the Dutch media tradition of given name and initial.
+He reported on criminals from many backgrounds, often giving full names, in contrast to the Dutch media etiquette of only reporting criminals by their first name and first initial of the last name.

 He enjoyed his newfound fame and would often taunt other criminals.
 He was sponsored by and ran adverts for MPC, a company that provided encrypted phones to criminals.

 Assassination attempts

-Someone tried to shoot him while he was at home in 2015 but failed, leaving bullet holes in his car.
+Someone tried to shoot him while he was at home in 2015, but failed, leaving bullet holes in his car.
 In 2016 an explosive device was found under his car.